 “Fiscal stimulus is a positive for the currency,” he said.

-The pound jumped on Tuesday after Merkel raised the possibility of practical solutions to the so-called backstop - an insurance policy for the Irish border after Brexit - which London opposes, but also reiterated that the EU would not reopen the Withdrawal Agreement on Britain’s exit from the EU.
+The pound briefly jumped on Tuesday after Merkel raised the possibility of practical solutions to the so-called backstop - an insurance policy for the Irish border after Brexit - which London opposes, but also reiterated that the EU would not reopen the Withdrawal Agreement on Britain’s exit from the EU.

 MUFG analysts said the dollar was rising against the yen after Trump said he wanted to introduce new tax cuts and on reports that negotiations to agree a U.S.-Japan trade deal were making progress.

 “While trade talks are ongoing, it will be more difficult for Japan to express concern over a stronger yen given President Trump’s concerns over currency manipulation,” the analysts wrote.